chrishah/AMEB_HPC_demo/README.md

  - Execute, and say yes, yes, yes (assuming you agree)

 Once it's installed you can start the program, then enter into the field 'Host Name (or IP address)':
- - if you are employee - e.g. `musterm@sauron1.uni-graz.at`
+ - if you are employee - e.g. `musterm@l2.gsc1.uni-graz.at`
- - if you are a student - `BZEDVZ+012musterm@sauron1.uni-graz.at`
+ - if you are a student - `BZEDVZ+012musterm@l2.gsc1.uni-graz.at`

 Click 'open'.
 Then you will be warned that you are about to connect to an unknown computer.
-If you trust Sauron, say 'yes'.
+If you trust GSC1, say 'yes'.

 You will be prompted for your password (this is your regular University password you also use for email, etc.).